Alligator/talkbox/README.md

 db works like a regular object, except it persists across restarts/reloads.
 The storage for each plugin is kept separate, so you don't have to worry about key collisions.
 The data is written to `persist.json`.

 ### API calls
-Commands can easily make API calls and the bot supports command functions being async.
+Commands can easily make API calls and talkbox supports command functions being async.
 Here is an example plugin that fetches some data:

 ```js
 const axios = require('axios');